-The impact of Google Analytics 4 and why it shouldn’t be used to validate affiliate transactions
+The impact of GA4 and why it shouldn’t be used to validate affiliate transactions

 Since 1 July 2023, when Google made the decision to switch from supporting Universal Analytics (UA) data to GA4, Tradedoubler has seen an increase in advertiser uncertainty around the company’s affiliate network tracking, thanks to GA4’s default Data-driven attribution (DDA) giving very different results.